anlbora/anlbora/README.md

 ## About Me

 I am an architect with a passion for merging innovative architectural design with technology.
 I graduated from **Izmir Institute of Technology** in 2022 and have since gained valuable experience in both traditional architectural practices and software-based architectural solutions.
+I have been studying Python and C# for more than one year now.

 ---